rcornacchia/cloud_benchmark/README.md

 # cloud-benchmark
 ### An npm package to easily benchmark cloud host providers.
 Every day, more and more cloud hosts clutter the web.
+This leaves the big question largely unanswered:
-#### Which one is right for you?
+Which one is right for you?
 Usually this answer falls heavily on which cloud host offers the best performance.
 Testing takes time and precious development hours.
 Cloud-benchmark is a simple to use npm package to help developers determine which cloud host is the fastest for their specific application.
 General benchmarks are helpful, but with cloud-benchmark, developers can quickly customize their very own benchmarks to test their node.js apps and all its quirks.